 Blog post due dates are noted on the Weekly Class Schedule below.
 Because of the cumulative nature of the blog posts, the number of points assigned increases with each successive post (see Grade Calculations below).

-Social media posts 15% – 1 social media post per week – due by midnight every Friday
+Social media posts 10% – 1 social media post related to course content per week – due by midnight every Friday

 Components of the team project will be due throughout the semester, and feedback will be provided to assist with the project’s development and implementation.